NextronSystems/thor-manual/usage/custom-signatures.rst

 ^^^^^^

 Files with the string ``hash`` or ``hashes`` in their name get initialized as hash IOC sets.
-Every match with one of these hashes receives a sub score of 100.

-You can add MD5, SHA1 or SHA256 hashes and add a comment in a second column, which is separated by a semicolon.
-Hashes are applied case-insensitively.
+There are two possibilities for writing a custom hashes IOC file.
+Either you are assigning a custom score to your hashes, or you do not assign a score at all, in which case the match will default to a score of 100.

+The first column contains your MD5, SHA1 or SHA256 hashes.
+The second column contains your comment, if you do not use any scoring.
+If you choose to use your own scoring (example below on line 2), the score goes into the second column and the comment into the third.
+Columns are separated by a semicolon and hashes are applied case-insensitively.

 .. code-block:: text
    :caption: custom-hashes-iocs.txt
+   :emphasize-lines: 2
    :linenos:

    0c2674c3a97c53082187d930efb645c2;DEEP PANDA Sakula Malware - http://goo.gl/R3e6eG
-   000c907d39924de62b5891f8d0e03116;The Darkhotel APT http://goo.gl/DuS7WS
+   000c907d39924de62b5891f8d0e03116;85;The Darkhotel APT http://goo.gl/DuS7WS
    c03318cb12b827c03d556c8747b1e323225df97bdc4258c2756b0d6a4fd52b47;Operation SMN Hashes http://goo.gl/bfmF8B - Zxshell

 File Name IOCs